DiaaMohsen/wuzzuf-nlp-task/README.md

-This repo is for wuzzuf-task for ml/nlp engineer
+This repo is for wuzzuf-task for ml/nlp engineer vacancy

 This repo contains 3 end-points in flask_server.py: